mikke89/RmlUiDoc/pages/new_features.md

 ```
 will now shrink to the width of their content, like in CSS.

- * The slider on the `input.range` element can be dragged from anywhere in the element.
+ * The slider on the `input.range`{:.tag} element can be dragged from anywhere in the element.